 The Boutary restaurant is a very interesting place to dine.
 It is one of the best restaurants in Paris that offers diners a unique and memorable experience.

-The contemporary artist Ann Grim was responsible for the environment’s design, which features elements such as relaxation and elegance, traditional influences and ultra-modern accents, convivial moments to spend with friends, and high-flying gourmet meals.
+The contemporary artist Ann Grim was responsible for the environment’s design, which features relaxation and elegance, traditional influences and ultra-modern accents, convivial moments to spend with friends, and high-flying gourmet meals.

 All of these elements were brought together in the setting.
 And finally, but certainly not least, there is the caviar.